 In a bid to reduce waste, we have also ceased the mailing of printed hardcopy annual reports since 2019.
-Stakeholders can refer to our Company's website for the annual report in softcopy.
-In 2021, we will continue to explore new ways to reduce the need for hardcopy advices and statements, following in the footsteps of our successful initiative for fixed deposit auto-renewal advice.
+Shareholders can refer to our Company's website for the annual report in softcopy.
+In 2022, we leveraged on paperless processing through digitalisation and encouraged our customers to switch to e-statements in order to help reduce our paper consumption.